 Redknapp said that he wasn't interested in money when he took the Birmingham job initially, stating that the challenge was what attracted him.
 He signed a one-year contract and it was reported that he would receive a bonus payment of £250,000 ($320,000) if he managed to keep the team in the Championship, but he was relieved of his position before he could achieve that aim.

-Reports suggest that Redknapp stands to earn £500,000 ($640,000) for his appearance as a contestant on I'm a Celebrity..., a fee which would mean he will be one of the highest paid participants in the show's history.
+Reports suggested that Redknapp earned around £500,000 ($640,000) for his appearance as a contestant on I'm a Celebrity..., a fee which would mean he was one of the highest paid participants in the show's history.

 As well as his work as a footballer and football manager, Redknapp has also worked as a pundit, appearing on Sky Sports and BT Sport.
-He recently appeared on the Rothco produced reality series 'The Toughest' in which he pit his wits against Gianluca Vialli as a fish-out-of-water managing a Gaelic football team.
+He also appeared on the Rothco-produced reality series 'The Toughest' in which he pit his wits against Gianluca Vialli as a fish-out-of-water managing a Gaelic football team.

 Redknapp has also released an autobiography, called Always Managing (2013), and has a podcast called 'Harry's Game'.